 Corporations and the people who manage them are often unknowingly at risk of accusations of breaching international law.
 Overnight they can become targets of sanctions for reasons they are unaware of, paralysing both their business and income streams.
-Failing to get the right legal advice can have catastrophic results on both individual freedoms as well as the future of these businesses.
+Failing to get the right legal advice can have catastrophic results on both individual freedoms and the future of these businesses.

-We have worked for over a decade for businesses and individuals who have been subject to various sanctions regimes, suffering from the corresponding travel bans, asset freezes and other methods of state sanction across the globe.
+For over a decade, we have worked with businesses and individuals who have been subject to various sanctions regimes, suffering from the corresponding travel bans, asset freezes and other methods of state sanction across the globe.

-The key difference our team offers is that we have the experience to work fast and efficiently.
+Our experienced team offers the ability to work effectively and efficiently.
 Our immediate knowledge of the law means we know how best to deal with the relevant sanctioning institutions as well as quick access to the correct external advisors in the UK and abroad.

-Our leading success in this field was achieved for a private Iranian Bank, which was sanctions by the UK Treasury and the European Union in 2011 with devastating results on the Bank’s business.
-Our team took this case on from the bank’s previous advisers, who had described it as ‘unwinnable’.
-We developed a new strategy to overturn the sanctions, based on unlawful infringement of our client’s rights, and eventually won in the highest Courts in England and the European Union.
+Our leading success in this field was achieved for a private Iranian bank, which was sanctioned by the UK Treasury and the European Union in 2011 with devastating results on the Bank’s business.
+Our team took this case on from the Bank’s previous advisers, who had described it as ‘unwinnable’.
+We developed a new strategy to overturn the sanctions, based on unlawful infringement of our client’s rights, and eventually won in the highest courts in both England and the European Union.